danbots-dk/wand_hw_services/SPEC_io.md

 - Flash LED
 - Dias LED
 - Set 4 different indicator LED's
-  - idx 0 is the one on the carrier pcb
+  - idx 0 is on the carrier pcb
   - idx 1 is top capacitive touch pcb
   - idx 2 is bottom capactive touch pcb
   - idx 3 is the back capacitive touch pcb